 How to Claim Compensation from PLAY Airlines

-It’s important to be aware of the process of claiming the compensation you deserve under EU Regulation 261/2004.
-Here’s how to do it:
+It’s essential to understand the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
+Here’s what you need to do:

 - Fill in our form.
-You’ll need to provide details including your flight number, date, and the problem you faced.
+You’ll need to provide details such as your flight number, date, and the issue you encountered.

 - Let our experts help you.
 Once you submit the form, our team will handle the rest.
-We are well-versed in the EU laws thoroughly and will do our best to get you your compensation.
-You only incur a fee if we win your case.
+We know the EU laws thoroughly and will strive to secure your compensation.
+You are only charged if we win your case.

-Don’t forget that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
-Regardless of whether your flight was delayed as a result of operational issues or technical difficulties, if it was not caused by extraordinary circumstances including severe weather or air traffic control decisions, you qualify for compensation.
+Don’t forget that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
+No matter whether your flight was delayed as a result of operational issues or technical difficulties, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you are entitled to compensation.

 Which PLAY Airlines Flights are Covered by EU261?

-The air passenger protection regulations of the European Union are comprehensive in scope.
-They apply to every flight leaving an airport in an EU member state and any flight coming into an airport in an EU member state if the flight is operated by an EU airline.
+The EU’s air passenger protection laws have a wide-ranging scope.
+They cover any flight taking off from an airport in an EU member state and any flight coming into an airport in an EU member state if the flight is operated by an EU airline.

 Itinerary | Covered by EU 261 |